Ashton breaks try record as hobbling Toulon stun Montpellier

 "We showed a lot of character to get back into the match," said the New Zealander who is familiar with Top 14 success having led Clermont to the title in 2010 during an eight-year spell in charge.

-"We learnt a lot about ourselves after not starting very well, conceding two early tries and having a player red-carded."
+"We learnt a lot about ourselves after not starting very well, conceding two early tries and having a player yellow-carded."

-Later Saturday, defending champions Clermont, who have no hope of making the play-offs, face fellow mid-table side Bordeaux rocked by the news that their English full-back Nick Abendanon will be out of action for six months.

-Abendanon suffered a shoulder injury in last week's 50-13 loss to Stade Francais and will need to undergo surgery.

 On Sunday, second-placed Racing can close the gap on leaders Montpellier when they travel to fourth-placed Toulouse.